named-data/NDN-packet-spec/name.rst

 .. % 0 or many bytes in name component

-``NameComponent`` is a generic name component, containing any application defined data.
+``NameComponent`` is a generic name component, containing any application defined value.

-``NumberComponent`` is a component that carries non-negative integer.
+``NumberComponent`` is a component that carries a non-negative integer.

 ``ImplicitSha256DigestComponent`` is an implicit SHA256 digest component.